billxby/mapped-in-navify/README.md

 # This is a MappedIn API endpoint with Vercel to the Waterloo E7 Second Floor Building
-Built with React + TypeScript + Vite
+Built with React + TypeScript + Vite.
+This was custom-made during Hack The North 2024 -> Check out our project, [Navify](https://devpost.com/software/navify-6mhk41)

 ## How does it work?
 #### Get a location on the map, e.g. (use longitude and latitude):